MANTA RAY

 SCUBA diving offers only short glimpses of manta ray activity at nearby cleaning sites each day, greatly limiting data collection abilities.
 The deployment of remote underwater cameras has allowed the Manta Trust team to run uninterrupted, long-term monitoring of cleaning stations for the first time.
 In addition, the team can collect comparative data on manta behavior when divers are present and absent, to assess the impact of tourism practices.

-In 2021, the team embarked on a 24/7 surveillance project of one manta ray cleaning station in Laamu, recording data using a long-term remote underwater time-lapse camera called the “Eyes on the Reef”.
-By taking a photograph of the cleaning station every 60 seconds, from sunrise until sunset, the team will be able to better understand the environmental variables that influence manta habitat use at this site.
-A Marine Environmental Management MSc student from the University of Exeter is analyzing one full year’s worth of data (approximately 156,472 photos!), of which the published report will be available for reading in September 2022.
+Since 2021, the team have been collecting long-term surveillance data of 4 manta ray cleaning stations in Laamu, recording data using remote underwater videos (RUVs) and time-lapse cameras called the “Eyes on the Reef” (EOTR).
+The EOTR systems photograph the cleaning station every 60 seconds, from sunrise until sunset.Using these remote sensing systems, the team are better able to understand the environmental variables that influence manta habitat use at these sites.

 MANTA RAYS